Gutovp1/bar-reviews-mern/backend/README.md

-# bar-reviews-mern
+# restaurant-reviews-mern

-crud to manage reviews for bars at any town
+crud to manage reviews for restaurants at any town